Turbulence In the Outer Regions of Protoplanetary Disks. I. Weak Accretion with No Vertical Magnetic Flux: Implications for Protoplanetary Disk Structure and Evolution

-One thing to note from the top panel of the figure is that the red and black curves nearly lie on top of each other.
+In the top panel of the figure, the red and black curves nearly lie on top of each other.
 This is likely an artificial effect resulting from the very dominant magnetic field that is stationary for $z > 2H$ in Z30AU (which itself results from the relatively large density floor applied in this calculation).
 The magnetic field is not nearly as dominant for $z < -2H$ (the other side of the mid-plane), and so the middle panel of Fig.~\ref{vturb} shows the velocity distribution calculated from this side.
-The distribution looks much more similar to the other distributions.
+This distribution looks much more similar to the other distributions.

 To further test the effect of the density floor on our velocity distributions, we have rerun Z30AU with the density floor lowered to $3\times10^{-5}$ (as discussed in Section~\ref{density_floor}).
 We calculated the velocity distribution for this region during two separate periods, each averaged over 8 orbits.
 We do not see any significant difference between these velocity distributions and that shown in the middle panel of Fig.~\ref{vturb}.